dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 What is Bitcoin?
 The many answers to this question are as interesting as they are varied.
 Bitcoin is both a social and a monetary phenomenon, but it is also a technological one.
 The intersection of many disciplines is what makes Bitcoin endlessly fascinating.

 Like many others, I began to stumble down this strange rabbit hole a while ago.
-Even though this article is the last of this series, I am still stumbling down with no end in sight, and I invite you to stumble along with me.
+Even though the following lessons are the final seven, one could easily expand this list of lessons to 21 dozens.
+Maybe even 21 million.
+In any case, I am still stumbling down the rabbit hole with no end in sight, and I invite you to stumble along with me.

 This is the third chapter of a personal journey.
 Again, I am indebted to [Arjun Balaji] who asked the following on Twitter: *"What have you